mendix/docs/content/releasenotes/developer-portal/mendix-cloud.md

     * add json validation
     * add stricter API path validation (for example, a trailing `/` on the API path will result in `API not found`)
     * return differently formatted error messages for unhandled or unexpected errors
-    * validate request body parameters in multipart requests
-    * make the package name in the [Upload Package](/apidocs-mxsdk/apidocs/deploy-api#upload-package) call of the deploy API as part of the query and remove it from the body of the request
+    * the package name in the [Upload Package](/apidocs-mxsdk/apidocs/deploy-api#upload-package) call of the deploy API must be part of the query — it can no longer be passed in the body of the request

 ### February 22nd, 2021